matteocorti/check_ssl_cert/README.md

                                    see the PASS PHRASE ARGUMENTS section
                                    openssl(1)
       --prometheus                 generates Prometheus/OpenMetrics output
-      --proxy                      sets http_proxy and the s_client -proxy -q,--quiet                      do not produce any output -r,--rootcert path              root certificate or directory to be used for certificate validation
+      --proxy proxy                sets http_proxy and the s_client -proxy -q,--quiet                      do not produce any output -r,--rootcert path              root certificate or directory to be used for certificate validation